Orlando Truck Accident Attorney

 How Much is My Truck Accident Case Worth?

 Since every accident is different, there is no systematic process for determining the amount of money associated with each case.
 Fortunately, there are some damages that are easy to calculate, while others require an understanding of the law.

 Easily calculated expenses include such things as past & future medical bills, lost earnings, lost earning capacity and property loss.
 The documented damages inflicted give merit to the case.

 More difficult damages to prove include intangible harms, such as pain & suffering, mental anguish, disability, loss of enjoyment of life and inconvenience.
 Although the evidence is more susceptible to interpretation, our attorneys can increase the worth of your case through these types of damages.

 How Much Does a Trucking Accident Lawyer in Orlando Charge?

 At Farah & Farah, we provide counsel on a contingency fee basis.
 It means that we only collect legal fees if we successfully win your case instead of charging you upfront.

 We’re not here to add to the financial trouble you might be experiencing.
 Our services are risk-free and you won’t have to pay directly for any of our costs throughout your truck accident claim.

-Steps to take after a truck accident
+Steps to take after a truck accident in Orlando

 Getting into a truck accident is scary and confusing, but there are some steps you need to take in order to ensure you are taken care of.
 Many of these steps are the same as any other vehicle accident, but others are particular to truck crashes.